daeuniverse/dae/README.md

 check_tolerance: 60ms
 ```

-This means: prefer the 2nd node in the group (index 1, 0-based).
-If it fails after 3 connection attempts with 5 seconds timeout each → automatically switch to the best available node.
-When the fixed node recovers → immediately and unconditionally switch back.
-The 60ms tolerance prevents flapping between fallback nodes (s2 ↔ s5) during failover.
+Meaning: prefer the 2nd node in the group (index 1, 0-based).
+On failure, timeout 5s per attempt, retry up to 3 times → on total failure, auto-switch to the best alive node.
+When the fixed node recovers, switch back immediately.
+60ms tolerance prevents flapping between s2/s5 during failover.

 ---